gazzer82/pollstar_slack/README.md

 For this to work you will need a Pollstar API Key http://www.pollstar.com/etc/api/api.htm and the Token from the slack slash command.

-These then need setting as ENV Variables POLLSTAR_KEY and SLACK_KEY on whatever server you are deploying to, this is currently setup to deploy to a Dokku droplet via shippable, but it should happily deploy to anything that will run Node.
+These then need setting as ENV Variables POLLSTAR_KEY with your key for the pollstar API.

+You will also need to define two slack related enviromnetal variable SLACK_KEYS and OUTGOING_URLS, these should contain comma seperated lists with no spaces of the slack key sent from the outgoing webhook, and the incoming webhook URL's respectively.

+It's important that the order of the key and url's match in the two variabls as an command coming in mathing the ket at index 0 will send back to the incoming hook url at index 0 e.t.c

 I think that's it, get in touch with any questions!